Vaioskn/RL_in_competitive_ENV/README.md

 [7] Y. Shoham and K. Leyton-Brown, *MULTIAGENT SYSTEMS: Algorithmic, Game-Theoretic, and Logical Foundations*, Revision 1.1 επμ., Cambridge University Press, 2009.

+# Disclaimer

+The files `minimaxQ.py` and `beliefQ.py` are not included in this repository.
+If you are interested in accessing these specific implementations, please contact me directly.
+All other code related to this project is already uploaded and available in this GitHub repository.